 THEN: Apply the same method to all your dialogue.
 Don’t waste a single word.
 Make sure every line of speech in your writing tells its own story and moves forward the plot, develops character, or reveals a secret.
 And don’t forget about the subtext.

-BONUS: We found this while searching for a stock image for ‘whisper’ and because we are now unable to unsee it, we are sharing it with you.
+BONUS: We found this picture while searching for a stock image for ‘whisper’ and because we are now unable to unsee it, we are sharing it with you.
 YOU’RE WELCOME.